DVGR-CZSL/DVGR-CZSL/README.md

 # Datasets
 Please click [here](https://drive.google.com/drive/folders/1TFpxSIdQclmbcSA3dw8tU1pmbZUcGl6m?usp=sharing) to download the datasets.\
 Once you have the data, put it in a folder and share the folder path inside the code.\
-If you have any suggestions, feel free to send a pull request.

 # Dynamic VAEs with Generative Replay for Continual Zero-shot Learning
 This is the official PyTorch implementation of [Dynamic VAEs with Generative Replay for Continual Zero-shot Learning](https://arxiv.org/abs/2102.03778).
 The paper has been accepted at CVPR, 2021 for Findings.